 Use a tension rod to hang spray bottles

-This idea is from A Thousand Words and is great because it gets the bottles up off the bottom of the cupboard so that you can utilize the space for other things.
+This is an easy-to-implement idea from A Thousand Words and it’s great because it gets the bottles up off the bottom of the cupboard so that you can utilize the space for other things.

 Hang things on the inside of cupboard doors by using:

 Baskets and boxes don’t have to be what you would normally think, these document holders work perfectly for foil, plastic wrap and baking paper.
 (Fun fact: in NZ aluminium foil = tin foil and plastic wrap / cling film = glad wrap).

 Store things vertically